© 2020 ROI Hunter

 Based on stats over the past two years, it’s clear the pandemic left its mark on Black Friday.
 Shopping habits were already shifting online, but COVID-19 forced consumers online at a quicker pace than expected.
 There was also fear of a major economic downturn, but consumers proved that wrong.

 Once panic decreased and restrictions loosened, some shoppers returned to physical stores, but in less mass than before the pandemic, and supply chain bottlenecks have been a huge battle for retailers and consumers alike.

 The two main Black Friday challenges creeping over from the pandemic years are uncertainty regarding COVID and restrictions in autumn, and the ongoing supply chain crisis.

-Luckily, there are a couple things you can do to address these Black Friday challenges in 2022.
+Luckily, there are a couple things you can do to address these Black Friday challenges.

 Continue investing in your digital marketing and online sales presence, because based on both pre-pandemic and mid-pandemic Black Friday stats, it’s clear online shopping is here to stay.

 It’s likely that the Black Friday season will start early again, so make sure your digital marketing strategy is ready to launch by mid-October and that you’ve smoothed out any kinks that could inhibit an easy, user-friendly online shopping experience for your customers.
 With the rise of purchases via smartphone, it’s also crucial to ensure your online presence is mobile friendly.